BeaconSDK

 Debugging

-To help debug beacon tracking in your browser, you can enable debug logs by setting the following cookie:
+To help debug beacon tracking in your browser, you can enable debug logs.
+This can be done through the following ways:

 Once enabled, BeaconSDK will log each beacon it sends to the browser console.
 These logs start with the prefix Criteo: sent [beacon-level]-[beacon-type] beacon:.